clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 The situation is further complicated when considering that timed transactions need to be set at standard increments.
 But these increments, or time triggers as we call them, have differing scopes.
 For instance, a weekly subscription needs to be scheduled for a day of the week while a monthly subscription needs a day of the month.
 And not every month has the same number of days.

-With this in mind we have chosen the following standard time trigger ranges that can represent the most common schedules:
+With this in mind, we have chosen the following standard time trigger ranges that will be available for use on Clocktower V1:

 - Future Transactions -- Unixtime / 3600 (Unix Hours)
 - Weekly Subscriptions -- 1 - 7 (Weekdays)